Nutterules/ZettelKasten/Statistics definitions.md

 	- Quicker
 	- less expensive
 	- doesn't require a resposne from all people
-	- less data than a censis
+	- less data than a census

-Quicker
+- cons:
+	- not as accurate
+	- sample might not account properly from sub populations due to size of sample not being large enough

 - 5 different types of sample
+	-

 2 different types of variables
 - 2 subsections